CattoFace/barrcodes/content/posts/graveler-simulation.md

 Next, if I have a pair of 231 bit numbers, I can apply AND between them, and get the result of 231 turns at once.
 In reality, we don't have 231 bit numbers(usually), we have powers of 2, like 32, 64, and 128.
 `rand` can only roll `u32` and `u64`, so for now, I will use 4 64 bit numbers for each set.
-That gets us 256 turns!
+That gets me 256 turns!
 Too many for this problem, but this is not an issue, using another AND operation, I can simply force the last 25 bits to always be 0.
 ```rust
 const MASK: u64 = !((1 << 25) - 1); // !((1 << C) - 1) is a known trick to easily get a mask that keeps the rightmost C bits
 let r1 = rng.next_u64() & rng.next_u64();